Timmoth/ElkTest/README.md

-# Elk Tester
+# Elk Test

-ElkTester enables users to debug & test embedded systems using xunit integration tests and a Raspberry Pi Pico.
+ElkTest enables users to debug & test embedded systems using xunit integration tests and a Raspberry Pi Pico.

 #### Benefits
 - Test production code on the physical device.